-The Simpsons: Although he has a degree of sorts (from the worryingly titled Hollywood Upstairs Medical College), Dr. Nick Riviera is otherwise the epitome of this trope.
+- The Simpsons: Although he has a degree of sorts (from the worryingly titled Hollywood Upstairs Medical College), Dr. Nick Riviera is otherwise the epitome of this trope.
 In a one-off gag, Moe is seen to be performing back-alley surgeries out of his bar, even distributing business cards that read "That's right - I'm a surgeon!"
 He's shown to be rather popular with the criminal types on the show, and those short on cash.
 (In fact, even a licensed doctor recommended him!)

 Zoidberg: So many years and so many strange fluids coming out of patient's bodies.